CasperKristiansson/pydantic-fixturegen/docs/cli.md

 - Override packaging metadata with `--distribution`, `--entrypoint`, `--description`, and `--author`.
 - Use `--force` to overwrite existing files when iterating on a scaffold in-place.

+## Editor integrations

+- Workspace tasks and problem matchers for Visual Studio Code live under `.vscode/`.
+- See [docs/vscode.md](./vscode.md) for details on running `pfg` commands directly from the editor with diagnostics surfaced in the Problems panel.

 ## `pfg doctor`

 ```bash